IBS

 Sources

-- NICE Clinical Guideline 61: irritable bowel syndrome in adults (NICE)
+- NICE Clinical Guideline 61: irritable bowel syndrome in adults, diagnosis and management (NICE)